-- 4.11.3.1 Detectable warning surfaces shall: - (a) be provided at the top, bottom and intermediate landings leading to another path of travel; - (b) extend the full width of the stairs for a depth of 600 mm commencing 300 mm back from the stairs as shown in Figure 44 (a); and - (c) consist of flooring material that is: - (i) contrasting in colour with the surrounding flooring material; and - (ii) of a different texture from the surrounding flooring material. - 4.11.3.2 Detectable warning surfaces are not required at enclosed intermediate landings where handrails are continuous and do not lead to another path of travel.
+- 4.11.3.1 Detectable warning surfaces must: - (a) be provided at the top, bottom and intermediate landings leading to another path of travel; - (b) extend the full width of the stairs for a depth of 600 mm commencing 300 mm back from the stairs as shown in Figure 45 (a); and - (c) consist of flooring material that is: - (i) contrasting in colour with the surrounding flooring material; and - (ii) of a different texture from the surrounding flooring material. - 4.11.3.2 Detectable warning surfaces are not required at enclosed intermediate landings where handrails are continuous and do not lead to another path of travel.

-- (1) Strongly patterned carpets shall not be used for stairs as they obscure the definition of the tread edges and can cause danger to users. - (2) Bright stainless steel or polished brass should not be used for nosing strips as glare reflection can cause disorientation to persons with visual impairments. - (3) The detectable warning surface is to alert persons with visual impairments that they are approaching steps and to be extra careful.
+- (1) Strongly patterned carpets must not be used for stairs as they obscure the definition of the tread edges and can cause danger to users. - (2) Bright stainless steel or polished brass should not be used for nosing strips as glare reflection can cause disorientation to persons with visual impairments. - (3) The detectable warning surface is to alert persons with visual impairments that they are approaching steps and to be extra careful. - (4) Clause 4.11.3 must not apply to stairs that lead to areas specified under clauses 2.3.11.1, 2.5.1 and worker dormitories. - (5) Where there is a staircase storey shelter blast door, the detectable warning surface can be set back more than 300mm away from the step.